MicheleGava/Coursera_Capstone/README.md

 # Coursera_Capstone
-Capstone project notebook from Applied Data Science Capstone
+this repo contains a notebook required as submissione from Coursera course: Applied Data Science Capstone